hbc/Intro-to-Unix/lessons/05_data_organization.md

 ├── data
 ├── meta
 ├── results
-└── docs
+└── logs

 ```
+This is a generic structure and can be tweaked based on personal preferences.
+A brief description of what might be contained within the different sub-directories is provided below:

+* **`data/`**: This folder is usually reserved for any raw data files that you start with.

+* **`meta/`**: This folder contains any information that describes the samples you are using, which we often refer to as metadata.

+* **`results/`**: This folder will contain the output from the different tools you implement in your workflow.
+To stay organized, you should create sub-folders specific to each tool/step of the workflow.

+* **`logs/`**: It is important to keep track of the commands you run and the specific pararmeters you used, but also to have a record of any standard output that is generated while running the command.

-You can do this by changing into `rnaseq_project` and then using `mkdir` to create the four directories.
+Let's create a a directory for our project by changing into `rnaseq_project` and then using `mkdir` to create the four directories.

 ```
 $ cd unix_workshop/rnaseq_project
-$ mkdir data
-$ mkdir meta
-$ mkdir results
+$ mkdir data meta results logs
-$ mkdir docs

 ```
 Verify that you have created the directories:

 ```